 They also assume that it will not be as emotional or as intimate as it would be if they were coming down the aisle.
 I have found that couples who opt to do a first look are very emotional and can be more comfortable expressing their emotion in the privacy of the first look.

-For most grooms, the nerves kick in before they see their bride because when they see her, everything becomes VERY real!
-So when the nerves start creeping up, instead of keeping the groom in a secluded space until his time to enter the ceremony, what if you took him to a private place… no people, no on-lookers, no distractions…. and you let his beautiful bride, the love of his life, quietly call his name and have him turn around to see her for the first time.
+For most grooms, the nerves kick in just before they see their bride because when they see her, everything becomes VERY real!
+So when the nerves start creeping up, so instead of keeping the groom in a secluded space until his time to enter the ceremony, what if you took him to a private place… no people, no on-lookers, no distractions…. and you let his beautiful bride, the love of his life, quietly call his name and have him turn around to see her for the first time.
 He would turn around and finally get his first look at his stunning bride and not only would he get to see her… he could embrace her… cry with her…. kiss her… and ENJOY that moment with her for as LONG as they wanted.
 As she shows him her dress, twirls a few times and then asks him what he thinks… his nerves start to diminish.
 After all, she’s the one who can make him most comfortable anyway.

-Because they aren’t on a time crunch… they casually move into their romantic portraits.
+Then after the first look they aren’t on a time crunch… they casually move into their romantic portraits.
 No one is around, the coordinator isn’t announcing “15 minutes left”, and there is no pressure.
 It’s just the two of them and their photographer….. capturing the excitement and the joy of their wedding day.
 This is their time to be TOGETHER…and to be ALONE.
 When does that happen on a wedding day?
 Without a First Look…. it might not.
 After their first moment together they meet up with their bridal party for some creative and FUN portraits.
 They’re FUN because there is time to make them FUN.

 This is especially important when your wedding and ceremony are at the same venue!